azanovivan02/JavaAsASecondLanguage/homework04/README.md

 #### Joiner

-Reducer operator accepts two sorted sequences of records and joins them on certain keys.
+Reducer operator accepts records from two sorted streams and joins them on certain keys.

 ![Joiner](pics/joiner.png)

 ### Node

-Each operator is contained inside a **Node** object.
-Node accepts records, transform them with its operator and then passes the result to the next nodes.
+Each operator is contained inside a [Node](src/main/java/io/github/javaasasecondlanguage/homework01/CompNode.java) object.
+Node handles all communication with the outside world:
+* It accepts records from the previous nodes.
+* Gives them to operator
+* Collects its outputs
+* Passes thse outputs to the next nodes.

 Each node has several input **gates**, which allows it to accept different streams of records (this is used in join operations, for example).